Sam Brown | |

 In July 2023, Brown announced his second candidacy for a Nevada U.S. Senate seat, this time challenging incumbent Democrat Jacky Rosen in the 2024 election.[23]
 His Republican challengers for the Republican nomination included former Trump administration Ambassador to Iceland Jeff Gunter, former Nevada State Representative Jim Marchant, and ten other candidates.[24]
 [25] His campaign was endorsed by U.S. Republican senators Steve Daines of Montana[26] and Marsha Blackburn of Tennessee.[27]

 In February 2024, Brown's wife, Amy, spoke about an abortion she had in Texas just prior to meeting her husband.
-Sam Brown opposes a federal abortion ban and supports Nevada's current law that legally protects the right to an abortion.[29]
-[30]
+Sam Brown opposes a federal abortion ban and supports Nevada's current law that legally protects the right to an abortion.[28]
+[29] Brown had previously supported a 2013 Texas law banning abortion after 20 weeks that did not provide exceptions for rape or incest.[30]

-During former President Donald Trump's nomination acceptance speech on the final night of the convention, Trump praised Brown, saying: “[Brown] paid the biggest price probably ever paid by anybody that is running for office, and I think he is going to do great.”
+During former Trump's nomination acceptance speech on the final night of the convention, Trump praised Brown, saying: "[Brown] paid the biggest price probably ever paid by anybody that is running for office, and I think he is going to do great."
 Brown was the only 2024 U.S. Senate candidate mentioned by Trump during his speech.[34]

 Brown is a member of the Cherokee Nation.[36]

 In May 2009, Brown married Amy Larsen, an Army first lieutenant from South Dakota and critical care dietitian who worked in the Department of Defense Burn Center at Brooke Army Medical Center in San Antonio.
-The couple had three children and continued to live in San Antonio (Texas) for several years after they both completed their military service.

 Brown and his family have lived in Reno, Nevada, since 2018 and are active members at their church, Calvary Chapel Reno-Sparks.[37]